openhab/openhab-addons/addons/io/org.openhab.io.homekit/README.md

   <td>&nbsp;</td>
   <td>ObstructionDetected</td>
   <td>Switch</td>
   <td>The indicates if a obstruction is detected.
-OFF = no obstruction, ON = destruction detected</td>
+OFF = no obstruction, ON = obstruction detected</td>
  </tr>
  </table>